 The candidates will contribute to the existing BSc program Mechanical Engineering and the MSc program Mechanical Engineering within the department.
 The candidates will be supported in obtaining the University Teaching Qualification (‘BKO’).
 Next to teaching, the candidates will guide and supervise BSc and MSc students with their graduation projects and PhD students under the projects in the sections Mechanics of Materials, Polymer Technology, or Microsystems.

 The candidate’s group will strongly co-operate with existing groups in the Department, in particular the groups within the sections of Materials and Mechanics.
-Depending on the function level to which the candidate applies, the candidate’s group can be embedded in one of the sections Mechanics of Materials, Polymer Technology, or Microsystems.
+Depending on the function level to which the candidate applies, the candidate’s group can be embedded in one of the sections Mechanics and Materials, Polymer Technology, or Microsystems.
 The department fosters a personnel strategy stimulating personal growth towards faculty forming individual groups within larger coherent sections.

 The candidate’s group will be embedded in the Materials Technology institute (MaTe) within the University.
 The groups will also be embedded in one or more of the national research schools Engineering Mechanics (EM), Eindhoven Polymer Laboratories (EPL) and J.M.
 Burgerscentrum (JMBC).

 These function elements hold for researchers at an assistant professor level.
-For candidates at Associate Professor level or Full Professor level, additional elements and elements at a higher level are expected.
+For candidates at Associate Professor level or Full Professor level, additional elements and elements at a higher level are expected

 If you are interested in this position, you can only use the 'apply now'-button on this page.